wofsauge/IsaacDocs/docs/faq/interactive_FAQ.md

       text: 'Do you see any Error messages in the debug console?<br>You can learn on how to open the console here: <a href="https://bindingofisaacrebirth.fandom.com/wiki/Debug_Console">Binding of Isaac Wiki</a>',
       answers: [
         { text: "Yes", link: "SEND_ERROR_TO_CREATOR" },
-        { text: "No", link: "UNKNOWN_REASON" },
+        { text: "No", link: "POTENTIAL_CRASH" },
       ],
     },
   "SEND_ERROR_TO_CREATOR" : {
       text: 'The Mod doesn\'t work, because it encounters an error, please take a screenshot of the error message or write it down and send it to the mod developer.', },
+    "POTENTIAL_CRASH" : {
+      text: 'Does the game not hang but rather closes instantly when the error happens, giving you no opportunity to check the console?',
+      answers: [
+        { text: "Yes", link: "CHECK_LOG" },
+        { text: "No", link: "UNKNOWN_REASON" },
+      ],
+    },
+    "CHECK_LOG" : {
+      text: 'After the crash, but before launching the game again, head to "Documents\My Games\Binding of Isaac Repentance" and open the log.txt with the notepad.
+Scroll down to the very bottom.
+Do you see any errors in there?',
+      answers: [
+        { text: "Yes", link: "SEND_LOG_TO_CREATOR" },
+        { text: "No", link: "UNKNOWN_REASON" },
+      ],
+    },
+  "SEND_LOG_TO_CREATOR" : {
+      text: 'Copy the last last 5-10 lines of the log.txt and send them to the mod's creator on the steam page for the mod, via pm or any medium.
+Alternatively, you can <a href="https://discord.gg/KbevtvgD4z">Join the Official Modding Of Isaac Discord-Server</a> and use this log to ask for help.', },
     "UNKNOWN_REASON" : {
       text: 'There seems to be another unknown reason for the mod to not work.
 Please contact the mod creator, or visit the Modding Discord server and ask for help: <a href="https://discord.gg/KbevtvgD4z">Join the Official Modding Of Isaac Discord-Server</a>',